Find Seattle Homes quickly and easily!

 This Seattle homes search shows active listings only.
 It is updated every 30 minutes.
 The default map intentionally shows only Seattle homes.
 Click on the marker to see basic property information and on “Details” for more information.

 - MLS® #: 1134758

 - Bed | Bath | 2,083 SqFt

 Nothing defines Seattle more than the city’s geography.
 On the west, Seattle is separated from the Pacific ocean by the Olympic Peninsula and the Puget Sound.
 Directly east lies another body of water.
 Lake Washington spreads nearly 22 miles (35.5 km) south to north and separates Seattle from the “Eastside.”
 Across the I-90 and 520 bridges are cities in their own right, such as Bellevue, Redmond, and Kirkland.
 The Eastside is further divided by Lake Sammamish with Bellevue on the western and Sammamish on the eastern shore.

 When a person plans to move to Seattle and asks to see Seattle homes, they are usually unaware of Seattle’s unique geography and size.
-The City of Seattle has only close to 700,00 residents.
+The City of Seattle has now over 700,00 residents.
 Bellevue, the largest city on the Eastside numbers about 135,000.
 What describes Seattle more accurately in terms of size with the city is at its center is the MSA which stands for Metro Statistical Area.
 The MSA of Tacoma-Seattle-Everett is home to about 3, 700,000 people.